 We went up to Kirksville (middle of nowhere, Missouri) for Christmas to visit my parents.
 It was a perfect weekend of playing “Password”, tormenting my niece Desdi, and eating my mom’s AMAZING FOOD.
 You guys…the food.
 I am very lucky to have my mother as a mother.
 It’s partly why it took me so long to learn how to cook.
 I was so content letting her feed me, I never learned for myself.
 She made the most amazing desserts, and also literally the best meal I’ve had in my life.
 Black Pepper Beef Tenderloin.
 She hasn’t posted it yet on Simply Sated, but let’s all hope she does soon.
 I wanted to take home leftovers, but my brother’s dog ate them all.
 We all almost cried.
 It was so so so amazing.
 “Everyone who thinks Doozie made a good meal, hold up your hands!”

 When I first was given Fleischmann’s® RapidRise® Yeast…I wasn’t sure what to think.
 My sister-in-law is a MASTER baker, and I’ve watched her test the yeast, slave over the perfect pie crust or cinnamon rolls, wait forever for yeast to rise.
-I didn’t believe that the process could be quick and easy.
+I didn’t believe that the process for this Three Cheese Focaccia could be quick and easy.
 To be honest, that’s what kept me away from bread making.
 The time.
 I’m into easy, not complicated.
 I was SO pleasantly surprised by this RapidRise yeast.
 It was as easy as the package said.
 No testing required.
 You can mix it right in with your dry ingredients.
 It worked like a charm.
 I was filled with pride!
-Look at that tasty, crusty, cheesy focaccia!
+Look at that tasty, crusty, Three Cheese Focaccia!
 I made that!!

 Let’s break down the steps so you can see just how easy this delicious bread can be.

 1) Mix your yeast into your dry ingredients (detailed below)